-Caplin Liberator is an integral part of the Caplin Platform (see the diagram in the Overview 6) and therefore must be correctly configured to support trading activity.
+Caplin Liberator is an integral part of the Caplin Platform (see the diagram in the Overview6) and therefore must be correctly configured to support trading activity.
+When you use the Caplin Integration Adapter Blade project wizard to create a Trading Adapter blade, it automatically creates the configuration that enables Liberator to trade.
+This configuration is applied when you deploy the blade.